Sayan-Roy-729/MERN-Stack/Flutter/4_navigation_screens/README.md

 },

 // onUnknownRoute is reached when flutter failed to build the screen with all other measures.
-// When defined nothing as a route and don't use onGenerateRoute, then as the last, it will executed.
+// When defined nothing as a route and don't use onGenerateRoute, then as the last, it will be executed.
 // It is like 404 page like web
 onUnknownRoute: (settings) {
   return MaterialPageRoute(